 It seems to be in our blood to move around.
-Gav has moved house over 15 times, so it’s certainly in his!
-It was inevitable that he’d end up with a house on wheels.
-We suppose this is how the wisdom of the elders spread across the globe.
+Hobo Gav has moved house over 15 times, so it’s certainly in his.
+It was inevitable that he’d end up in a motorhome.
+Part of Trudi’s bloodline is from European gypsies according to family lore.

 It is our belief that we are in desperate need of a ‘guiding principle’ that can help us develop a healthy value system and at the same time reconnect us to nature and each other.